ntop/ntopng/doc/src/plugins/writing_plugins/user_scripts.rst

 inspect the flow protocol, peers involved in the communication, and other specific information.

-A user script can hook the following functions:
+A user script can hook to the following functions:

   - `protocolDetected`: called after the Layer-7 application protocol has been detected